 Extraperitoneal bladder rupture

 Polytrauma.
 Traumatic amputation right leg with bladder rupture.
-Initial damage control laparotomy; bladder perforation repaired but unable to dilate in theatre.
+Initial damage control laparotomy; bladder perforation repaired but unable to dilate in theater.
 The abdomen was not closed as a relook was planned.
 There was no urine output via the urinary catheter.

 Loading Stack -